 … and “trulli”.

-These stone huts are found exclusively in southern Italy, especially in Puglia, and the most popular place to see them today is in the town of Alberobello.
+These stone huts are found exclusively in southern Italy, especially in Puglia, and the most popular place to see them today is in the town of Alberobello as part of a Puglia itinerary.

 Pompeii wasn’t the only city destroyed by Mount Vesuvius’ eruption.

-Several cities and towns were destroyed by the fateful 79 AD eruption, and in addition to Pompeii, you can also visit Herculaneum while in the area.
+Several cities and towns were destroyed by the fateful 79 AD eruption, and in addition to the city of Pompeii and Mount Vesuvius itself, you can also visit Herculaneum while in the area.

 Fun Facts About Italy’s Nature + Topography